rikulo/rikulo-docs/stream/Request_and_Response/MVC_Design_Pattern.md

       });
     }

 where we assume `Database.loadUser(String username)` is a utility to load the `User` object asynchronous, and `getUsername(HttpConnect connect)` to retrieve the user's name from the request (usually part of URI or a query parameter depending your requirement).
+Of course, depending on your requirement, it can be anything posted in the request's body, such as a JSON string.
+Please refer to [Form Handling](Form_Handling.md).

 We also assume `userView(HttpConnect connect,{User user})` is the view to display the data.
 It will be discussed in the following section.